Hypoallergenic Pilo huggie earrings safe for sensitive skin

 For New Piercings (0-6 months): Stick exclusively to implant-grade titanium or solid 14k/18k gold for your healing phase.
 Even surgical stainless steel should ideally wait until the piercing is fully healed, as some people with extreme sensitivities can still react during the healing window.

-For Children's Healed Ears: Kids are highly prone to developing metal allergies if exposed to cheap nickel alloys early on.
+For Children's Healed Ears: Kids are highly prone to developing metal allergies if exposed to lower-quality nickel alloys early on.
 Once the allergy is triggered, it's usually lifelong.
 To prevent this, never put fast-fashion or "costume" jewelry in a child's ears.
 Opt for small, secure pieces made from safe materials.
 A classic choice is a tiny surgical steel huggie or a reliable Aura Oval Hoop (in a small size) that is guaranteed nickel-free.

 By investing in high-quality, nickel-free options from the beginning, you protect sensitive ears and avoid the frustrating cycle of irritation and infection.